 There are a cornucopia of computing facilities and services available to the Johns Hopkins community.
-The Information Technology website at http://it.jhu.edu offers an overview of the IT Organization, its projects and services, support for applications and general questions, and news about emerging technologies and strategic imperatives, as well as e-mail, web, and file sharing services.
+The Information Technology website offers an overview of the IT Organization, its projects and services, support for applications and general questions, and news about emerging technologies and strategic imperatives, as well as e-mail, web, and file sharing services.